-The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities, note payable, and the Company's 0.75% Convertible Senior Notes due in 2026 (the "2026 Senior Notes") and 3.0% Convertible Senior Notes due in 2025 (the "2025 Senior Notes" and together with the 2026 Senior Notes, the "Senior Notes").
-The carrying value for all such instruments, except finance lease liabilities, note payable and the Senior Notes, approximates fair value at March 31, 2022 and December 31, 2021 due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities, notes payable, and the Company's 0.75% Convertible Senior Notes due in 2026 (the "2026 Senior Notes") and 3.0% Convertible Senior Notes due in 2025 (the "2025 Senior Notes" and together with the 2026 Senior Notes, the "Convertible Senior Notes").
+The carrying value for all such instruments, except finance lease liabilities, notes payable and the Convertible Senior Notes, approximates fair value at June 30, 2022 and December 31, 2021 due to their short-term nature.
 The carrying value of finance lease liabilities approximates fair value because the interest rate approximates market rates available to us for similar obligations with the same maturities.
-For additional information related to fair value measurements, including the note payable and the Senior Notes, see Notes 6 and 9.
+For additional information related to fair value measurements, including the notes payable and the Convertible Senior Notes, see Notes 6 and 9.